Heathrow expansion- A brief guide to the most frequently asked questions

 7. How much will expansion cost UK taxpayers?

 Expanding Heathrow will be entirely privately funded at no cost to the taxpayer.
-We have already invested over £12 billion of private money into the airport since going private in 2006, and backed by some of the most sophisticated investors in the world, will be able to secure further attractive private financing for our expansion without public loans or guarantees.
+Over the last decade alone we have invested over £12 billion into new airport infrastructure, delivering world-class services and terminal improvements for our passengers.
+Backed by some of the biggest long-term investors in the world with over $1tn of funds under management, we will be able to secure further attractive private financing for our expansion without public loans or guarantees.

 8. Is Heathrow really Britain’s biggest port?